Sunday 12 June 2022,

 We were beyond excited to welcome actor, writer & director John Rwothomack to our Word by Word Presents series for the month of February.

-From training as an actor, to then tackling theatre directing and finally grappling with playwriting, John Rwothomack, in this writing workshop will draw from his experiences not just as a playwright but also what he learned from the other disciplines of theatre and how best they can be used to help a writer formulate a story.
+From training as an actor, to then tackling theatre directing and finally grappling with playwriting, John Rwothomack, in this writing workshop drew from his experiences not just as a playwright but also what he learned from the other disciplines of theatre and how best they can be used to help a writer formulate a story.

 Sunday 13 February 2022,